Ceramic Activator Vessels

 In no way am I suggesting that my vessels are replacements for time spent in nature, instead they act as opportunities to intimately connect with nature while frequenting our homes and livings spaces.
 They provide an interlude in our busy lives, a moment to connect and remember…

 Foraging wild clays has given me a deep insight into the voice of the mineral world.
 Although these natural materials are by far my preference to work with, I also consciously honour the synthetic forms we produce in the form of commercial clays.
 Consequently, I invite a dialogue between wild and manufactured, as after all, they all exist in our world and therefore have purpose.

 Allowing these existing materials to speak to each other continues to intrigue me.
 I use different making techniques to encourage an alliance and see how they relate and transform over time.
-For example, raw clay changing in colour as water evaporates and draws minerals to the surface; cracks and fissures forming beautiful yet fragile assemblages as the clay dries and unexpected reactions when firing.
+For example, raw clay changing in colour as water evaporates and draws minerals to the surface; cracks and fissures forming beautiful yet fragile assemblages; structural changes as the clay dries and creates unexpected reactions during the firing process.

 Often I choose to throw and hand-build in layers, sprigging nature’s language onto the surface and responding in decorative spontaneous sweeps of slip.
-My constant is engagement with healing resonance as I make, allowing myself be lost and found in the process – connecting to something much wiser and larger than myself.
+My constant, is my engagement with healing resonance as I make, allowing myself be lost and found in the process – connecting to something much wiser and expansive than my-self.

 Masters Question & Research

 During 2023, I extended by exploration by competed a Masters in Fine Art Ceramics at Bath Spa University where I asked the question:

 ‘How can ceramics vessels become activators for well-being’